(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 If you don’t know who Mike Tyson is you might have lived under a rock for several decades.
 The Baddest Man on the Planet is a former undisputed heavyweight boxing champion of the world.

-Tyson spent some years in prison for rape then spent several more years fighting to get back to the top of the Boxing world.
-He is a published author with his first book being on the NYT Bestselling list and currently, he is the host of his own podcast.
+Tyson spent some years in prison for rape, then spent several more years fighting to get back to the top of the Boxing world.
+He is a published author, with his first book on the NYT Bestselling list, and he is currently the host of his own podcast.

 Tyson also talks about his youth, like taking acid at 11.
 They also cover the topic of his cannabis growing operation at Tyson Ranch weed resort.